 \begin{assumption} (i) Non-negativity. $v(k)\geq 0,\forall k=0,1,\cdots,n$.

 (ii) Monotonicity. $v(k+1)\geq v(k),\forall k=0,1,\cdots,n-1$.

 (iii) Budget Balance. $v(k)+v(n-k)=1,\forall k=0,1,\cdots,n$. \end{assumption}

 A prize allocation rule is \textbf{feasible} if it satisfies \autoref{ass:3}.
-The non-negativity condition requires that the prizes are nonnegative, and the monotonicity condition requires that additional victory is never detrimental.
-The budget balance condition requires that the prize budget is always exhausted.
-Our model can be interpreted in an alternative way.
-When the prize budget is indivisible, the prize to player $i$ can be interpreted as player $i$'s winning chance of the whole prize.\footnote{\autoref{ass:3}(i) automatically holds as winning probabilities cannot be negative. \autoref{ass:3}(ii) means that winning an additional battle does not decrease the player’s winning chance. \autoref{ass:3}(iii) means that there must be a winner.} Without loss of generality, we normalize $v(0)=0$ and $v(n)=1$.
-When $n$ is odd, the conventional majority rule, denoted by $v_\text{MR}$, is defined as $v_\text{MR}(k)=\mathbf{1}(k>\frac{n}{2})$.
+In a feasible rule, the additional victory is never detrimental, and the prize budget is always exhausted.
+Our model can be interpreted in an alternative way: The prize budget is indivisible, and the prize to player $i$ is player $i$'s winning chance of the whole prize.\footnote{\autoref{ass:3}(i) holds as winning probabilities cannot be negative. \autoref{ass:3}(ii) means that winning an additional battle does not decrease the player’s winning chance. \autoref{ass:3}(iii) means that there must be a winner.} Without loss of generality, we normalize $v(0)=0$ and $v(n)=1$.
+For example, when $n$ is odd, the conventional majority rule, denoted by $v_\text{MR}$, is defined as $v_\text{MR}(k)\triangleq\mathbf{1}(k>\frac{n}{2})$.